 Tooth Extraction at Star Dental Care

-Sometimes a tooth that is extremely decayed, or if you are experiencing toothache, then your dentist may recommend a tooth extraction.
+Sometimes when a tooth that is extremely decayed, or if you are experiencing toothache, then your dentist may recommend a tooth extraction.
 Tooth extractions, while they sound scary, can be done with anaesthetics that can make the procedure more comfortable.
-To avoid needing a tooth extraction, see your dentist often for a cleaning and checkup.
+To avoid needing a tooth extraction, see your dentist often for a regular checkup and cleaning.

 Why is a Tooth Extraction Necessary?

-When a tooth reaches the point where it becomes hazardous to itself or its surrounding teeth then tooth extraction is necessary.
+When a tooth reaches the point when it cannot be saved, or becomes hazardous to surrounding teeth, then a tooth extraction may become necessary.
 Decayed or abscessed teeth often need to be pulled out so that they do not infect other areas of the mouth by spreading infection or bone loss associated with gum disease.

 Tooth Extraction After-care